Planning a visit to Rome’s Colosseum in 2026?

 What age is appropriate for the Colosseum?

 School-age children often get the most from the visit, but younger kids can still enjoy it if the day is short, shaded, and not overpacked.
+Families should be careful with long combined tours if kids are tired, hungry, or sensitive to heat.

 See age-by-age advice.